philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 ## The limitations of preprocessor variables

-At their core, CSS preprocessors are essentially a templating language.
-They allow you to abstract common patterns and more easily reuse bits of code.
-But at the end of the day they spit out raw CSS, which means they're incapable of doing anything that CSS can't already do natively.
+Preprocessors can do some pretty amazing things.
+And even if you know that ultimately they just spit out raw CSS, it's still often surprising how powerful they can be.

+That being said, they definitely do have limitations, and sometime the appearance of dynamic power can make these limitations surprising, especially to new users.

 ### Preprocessor variables aren't live

-Preprocessors give the appearance of dynamic logic and magical power.
-Even if know you they ultimately just produce CSS, their limitations can often be surprising, especially to new developers.

-Perhaps the most common example of this is the inability to redefine a variable inside a media query.
+Perhaps the most common example of a preprocessor limitation that surprises new users is the inability to define variables or use `@extend` inside a media query.

+Since this post is about variables, I'll just focus on that one:

 ```scss
 $gutter: 1em;